SnpM/LockstepFramework/README.md

 Features
 ________
+- Deterministic math library and simulation logic
-- Deterministic 2D physics engine
+- 2D physics engine on the X-Z plane.
 - Behaviour system for both individual agents and globally
 - Lockstep variables - know when and where desyncs happen
-- Size-based pathfinding (big units won't go through those narrow gaps)
+- Size-based pathfinding (big units won't get stuck in those narrow gaps)
 - Customizable database system
 - Support for Forge Networking (DarkRift and Photon coming soon)
-- More stuff I can't remember cuz braindead right now

 Quick Setup
 -----------